Gold leaf window in Broughty Ferry

 Martin Goodfellow contacted me for advice.
 We met at the shop and surveyed the project.

-I was asked to reinstate the window graphic as close as possible to the original.
+Martin asked me to reinstate the window graphic as close as possible to the original.
 The neighbouring window graphic would be the master copy.
 It differed slightly from the damaged pane’s gold leaf as it contained thinner lines.
 I think the thinner lines look better and accentuate the gold leaf.

 Martin and I discussed using gold vinyl for the replacement graphic.
 Metallic and mirror gold options are available in vinyl and cost significantly less than gold leaf.
 Be that as it may, nothing matches the real thing.